-This was my mom’s second question after I told her I was taking a four-day motorcycle trip through Chile on the back of a guy’s motorcycle.
+This was my mom’s second question after I told her I was taking a five-day motorcycle trip through Chile on the back of a guy’s motorcycle.
 Her first question?
 “What the hell are you thinking?”

 It was December 24, 2017, and I was on month 11 of a yearlong trip around the world.
 A guy I kind of knew (as in, I was confident that he was not a serial killer, that things were fully platonic between us, and that, for what it’s worth, he had fewer tattoos than I do) offered me a seat on the back of his bike for a trip up the coast.
 To be clear, I had never been on a motorcycle before, nor did I have any interest in getting on one.
 The riskiness of the trip didn’t seem anything I needed to get anywhere near taking, but less than 24 hours after I received a “hey, want to come on a five-day motorcycle trip with me?” message on Facebook, I was holding on for dear life, cruising 65 miles an hour down the highway outside Santiago.

 In order to understand how and why I spontaneously wound up on the back of a guy’s bike in the middle of South America (on Christmas Eve, no less), it’s probably worth explaining my headspace at the time: I was fresh off a breakup with the person I thought I’d spend my life with, and for the two months leading up to the trip, I felt as though I’d lost a piece of myself.
 I was doing all of the things you’re supposed to do to get over a heartbreak—journaling, going to therapy, working out, surrounding myself with positive people, trying new things—but none of it was making me feel better.
 So I decided to do something drastic.